 Lavifood, is a Vietnamese company that provides fresh vegetables, fruits, and agricultural products to global markets.

-The company is has started using a suite of technologies to achieve digital transformation.
-Right from integrating IIoT, higher connectivity, and real-time analytics the company has explored different ways to digitize their processes, provide dynamic responses to issues, reduce downtime, all this ultimately leading to improved quality of products.
+The company has started using a suite of technologies to achieve digital transformation.
+Right from integrating IIoT, higher connectivity, and real-time analytics the company has explored different ways to digitize its processes, provide dynamic responses to issues, and reduce downtime, all this ultimately leading to improved quality of products.

 An excellent approach to launching a digital transformation in manufacturing is to identify improvement opportunities that will result in significant benefits to the customer.